 It simply relies on the good nature of mankind; as well the unfortunate common-sense approach.
 I know this is a blog about me and my beloved Paris, but this is something that needs to be documented.
 Not like Samuel Pepys, granted.
 But in my own way, my own observations and how this visit to the French Capital differs from prior and future trips.
 Although I’ve not actually written about them properly.
 Whilst retrospect is a nice thought, it doesn’t bode well with accuracy.
 Not that it will stop me.
 For be my own hand, I am mastering creative nonfiction.

 As such, I’ll have to have a quick read over what I’ve previously written and see if I can edit anything in.
 Or simply write retrospectively.
-Which if I include in artistic chronological order would be retrospective.
+Which if I actually edit in an artistic chronological order would be retrospective.
 But unknown to the reader.
-I think I’ll try and grab a coffee and a moment to ponder once I am nearer to Gare de Lyon; where I am to meet my missus for our rendezvous.
+I think I’ll try and grab a coffee and a moment to ponder once I am ready to rest.
+And ponder.
+With a coffee.